rj79/eventbuffer/README.md

 event is application defined.

 # Usage
-See the example Arduino sketch in the example folder.
+See the example Arduino sketch in the examples folder.